 Roseville Electric Utility has the authority to preemptively shut off power due to fire-threat conditions, however, this option will only be used in extraordinary circumstances.

-Upon confirmation of a planned fire-threat de-energization event, advance notice (as much as possible and/or practical) will be given to all Roseville customers, such as residences and businesses, through the communication tactics as stated in Section 2.0 of this document.
+Upon confirmation of a planned fire-threat deenergization event, advance notice (as much as possible and/or practical) will be given to all Roseville customers, such as residences and businesses, through the communication tactics as previously stated.